 Unfortunately, not.
 When you buy transportation through a freight forwarder, transport company, or courier, you are not fully covered should anything happen to your cargo during shipment, if you do not have a separate transportation insurance.
 You can read more about why that is, and how you can be fully covered further down in the article.

-Shipping companies, or freight forwarders, do not have an insurance, which automatically covers damages or loss that might occur to your goods during transport.
-Therefore, in order to be fully covered, you have to buy a separate transportation insurance alongside the transport itself.
+Shipping companies, or freight forwarders, do not have insurance, which automatically covers damages or loss that might occur to your goods during transport.
+Therefore, in order to be fully covered, you have to buy separate transportation insurance alongside the transport itself.
 However, in some cases, you might be covered by your warehouse insurance (if you have one).
-But, that is something you have to read up on in you Terms & Services agreement in order to be absolutely sure.
+But, that is something you have to read up on in your Terms & Services agreement in order to be absolutely sure.

 Are there special rules for private persons?